-The RSSI measurement performed and reported according to this clause shall meet the RSSI measurement accuracy requirement in Clause TBD.9.2A.7.2 Intra-frequency Channel occupancy measurements
+The RSSI measurement performed and reported according to this clause shall meet the RSSI measurement accuracy requirement in Clause 10.1.34.1.
+The reported RSSI measurement values contained in measurement reports shall be based on the measurement report mapping requirements specified in Clause 10.1.34.3.

+9.2A.7.2 Intra-frequency Channel occupancy measurements

 The UE shall be capable of estimating the channel occupancy on one or more serving carrier frequencies indicated by higher layers [2], based on RSSI samples provided by the physical layer.